ST04-tkmr/FET-system-design/README.md

 ## Overview
-The FSAEJ EV Testbed (FET) is a compact electrical system tha replicates key elements of a FSAEJ Electric Vehicle.
+The FSAEJ EV Testbed (FET) is a compact electrical system that replicates key elements of a FSAEJ Electric Vehicle.
 It is designed to support education, off-vehicle testing and system development with FSAEJ regulations.
+> [!NOTE]
+> Some systems such as the accumulator are excluded from this platform.

 ### 1. Purpose
 The FSAEJ EV Testbed (FET) is a FSAEJ regulation-compliant electrical system designed for: